Azure/KAN/README.md

 - **Azure powered and platform agnostic**

     KAN natively uses and supports Azure Edge and AI Services like [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/), [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/), [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/), [Azure Storage](https://azure.microsoft.com/products/category/storage/), [Azure ML](https://azure.microsoft.com/services/machine-learning/), [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/), [Azure Arc](https://learn.microsoft.com/azure/azure-arc/overview), and so on.
 At the same time, it also allows you to modify the experience for use cases that require the use of other services (Azure or non-Azure) or other Open-Source Software (OSS) tools.

-# Get Started
-Follow [this document](docs/tutorial/setup-guide.md) to get started in minutes.
-Once done learn about our concepts and follow one of the tutorials [here](./docs/KAN-TOC.md), we recommend you to start with the tutorial to [create a solution with a pre-built model](./docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md).

-> [!NOTE]
-> The experiences in this repository should be considered to be in beta.
-Significant portions of these experiences may change without warning.
-No part of this code should be considered stable.
-We advise you not to use the experince in production.

 # How It Works